Privacy Policy

 11. Your Rights and Marketing Choices (and Notice of Your Right to Opt Out)

-• The right to know what Personal Information we have collected, used, disclosed, and sold about you, including the categories of Personal Information, the categories of sources from which the Personal Information is collected, the business or commercial purpose for collecting, selling, or sharing Personal Information, the categories of third parties to whom StatSocial discloses Personal Information, and the specific pieces of Personal Information StatSocial has collected about you.
+• The right to know what Personal Information we have collected, used, disclosed, and sold about you, including the categories of Personal Information, the categories of sources from which the Personal Information is collected, the business or commercial purpose for collecting, selling, or sharing Personal Information, the categories of third parties to whom StatSocial discloses Personal Information, and the specific pieces of Personal Information StatSocial has collected about you, which you can exercise on our website.

-• The right to obtain a copy of Personal Information we have obtained about you in a portable and, to the extent technically feasible, readily usable format.
+• The right to obtain a copy of Personal Information we have obtained about you in a portable and, to the extent technically feasible, readily usable format, which can be done on our website here.

 • The right to correct inaccurate personal information about you, taking into account the nature of the Personal Information and the purposes of the processing.